Enjoying the Podcast? Support the Show!

 • The differences between essential oil and fragrance oil production and costs.

-Smell My Life: Liz and her husband James shared a cold and cough and Liz shares her remedies they used.
+Smell My Life: Liz and her husband James shared a cold and cough.

 Resources and Links